• Hopewell Animal Hospital

 Simple hygiene and common sense will drastically reduce, if not eliminate, the risk of zoonotic spread of disease from dog to people.
 Some of the things you can do include:

 • Make sure that any sign of illness or disease in your dog is diagnosed and treated promptly by your veterinarian.
-If your dog is sick, make sure you wash your hands after all contact with him.
+If your dog is sick, make sure you wash your hands after any contact with him.

 • Bathe and groom your dog.
 This will increase the chance of early detection of any skin lesions.